ZhaoBin-Li/Connect4/README.md

 # Connect Four AI player

+For CS 111, Introduction to Computer Science, with Erik Carlson

 We made a connect 4 game which utilizes python's built in turtle objects to draw the board and various pieces on the board.
 Additionally, we created an ai which utilizes a mini-max algorithm optimized with alpha beta pruning to find the